-'Water Was Up To The Steering Wheel' | Good Samaritan Uses Ax to Break Car Windshield, Saving Man Trapped in Floodwaters
+'Water was up to the Steering Wheel' | Good samaritan uses ax to break car windshield, saving man trapped in floodwaters

 "There was a whole bunch of water up to steering wheel," said Baker.

-Baker called his mother, Anne, and 911 at about 8 p.m. to get help as he remained stuck in his car at the intersection of Benjamin Pkwy and North Josephine Boyd St.
+Baker called his mother, Anne Lombardi, and 911 at about 8 p.m. to get help as he remained stuck in his car at the intersection of Benjamin Pkwy and North Josephine Boyd St.

+Lombardi missed her son's first call, but quickly checked her phone to find a frantic voicemail from her son.

+“Mom, I’m trapped in my car, like in a flood, trapped in my car.
+I’m trapped in my car," Justin can be heard saying in the 12 second voicemail.

 The Greensboro Fire Department's Swift Water Rescue Team responded to more than 40 water rescues Wednesday night.